 Social isolation/exclusion.
 Numerous studies have demonstrated improvement of social cognition deficits in various psychiatric disorders after psilocybin administration compared to placebo.
 Furthermore, emotional empathy was enhanced after treatment with psilocybin as well as a decrease in social exclusion and social stigmatization.

-Addictions. recent pilot study involving 15 psychiatrically healthy nicotine-dependent smokers (10 males; mean age of 51 years), with a mean of six previous lifetime quit attempts, and smoking a mean of 19 cigarettes per day for a mean of 31 years at intake demonstrated an 80% abstinence at 6-month follow-up.
+Addictions.
+A recent pilot study involving 15 psychiatrically healthy nicotine-dependent smokers (10 males; mean age of 51 years), with a mean of six previous lifetime quit attempts, and smoking a mean of 19 cigarettes per day for a mean of 31 years at intake demonstrated an 80% abstinence at 6-month follow-up.
 The observed smoking cessation rate substantially exceeds rates commonly reported for other behavioral and/or pharmacological therapies (typically < 35%).

 There are currently three Clinical Trials examining psilocybin's ability to help individuals with addiction related disorders.